Account 1

 Naransetseg, or Naran, is Khuddu's fraternal twin.
 He is very much his brother's opposite, quiet, reclusive, and attracted to peaceful occupations such as botany and fishing.
 He has a girl's name, his father's failed attempt to 'toughen him up'.

-Secret Romance Author
+Jaded Romance Author

 Philie is the sixth eldest, or fifth youngest, sibling.
 Bookish and studious, she loves nothing more than to learn and to write, and has many published (slightly trashy) romances under her pen name Othard Blue.